Distant Waves: Plot

-In 1911, Mimi and Jane run away to New York City, where Jane falls in love with Thad who is Tesla's assistant.
+In 1911, Mimi and Jane run away to New York City, where Jane falls in love with Thad, Tesla's assistant.
 Mimi gets a job as a companion to a wealthy woman, Ninette, and she goes to travel with her to Europe.
 As Jane boards her train to return to Spirit Vale, Thad learns that Jane is only 16, 4 years younger than him.
 He doesn't write to Jane like he promised her.
 Jane gets very sad over Mimi's departure and Thad.
 Maude is devastated and blames Jane for running away with Mimi and her departure.

-After Mimi has been gone for a while, she finally contacts her family while they are in London, England for a spiritual convention for mediums, psychics, etc. It is there that it is proven that the twins, Amelie and Emma, have their mother's gift of being able to speak to the dead after having Queen Victoria speak to Conan Doyle.
+After Mimi has been gone for a while, she finally contacts her family while they are in London for a spiritual convention for mediums, psychics, etc. It is there that it is proven that the twins, Amelie and Emma, have their mother's gift of being able to speak to the dead after having Queen Victoria speak to Arthur Conan Doyle.
 Mimi reveals that she is going to be sailing on the Titanic, and Blythe wants to go with her.
 After much convincing, she is allowed to go.
 Mimi is in first class, and Blythe is in second class.

 When W.T Stead predicts that the Titanic will sink and Mimi and Blythe are on it.
 Jane, Amelie, and Emma get on it to try to talk them into getting off of the boat when Jane bumps into Thad, who is on the ship with Tesla.
 He is overjoyed to see her, and he tells her he made a mistake in not being with her.
 Jane, Amelie, and Emma are convinced the ship won't sink, so they stay on.
 Mimi announces that she will be having her wedding to her mistress's butler on the Titanic.

 Just before the wedding, Thad reveals to Jane that he loves her.
 She feels the same way, and Mimi is happy for her sister.